 Could be a new product announcement, a new blog post, an upcoming event, a webinar reminder, or maybe even changes within the company.

 Almost always an email, or sequence of emails sent to new leads in order to prime them for upcoming promotion material.
 This could be a barrage of tips, a freebie, or even relevant storytelling.

 Anything that encourages an action, or more commonly, a form of payment from the reader.
 A common example of this is a sales sequence, promoting the launch of a product.

 Usually a very simple, one-off email such as a thank you email, payment confirmation, webinar registration confirmation, etc.

 This isn’t a complete list by any means, but it does cover 99% of use-cases and will provide the basis of our comparisons throughout this post.

 And that brings us to the actual tools…

-Frankly, I could have added dozens of software to this list, but we’re all about deep analysis and I wanted to make sure we release this post before the next millennium.
+Frankly, I could have added dozens of tools to this list, but we’re all about deep analysis and I wanted to make sure we release this post before the next millennium.

-So, I took what I believe to be the 7 most common, most popular email marketing software companies and proceeded to tear them apart.
+So, I took what I believe to be the 7 most common, most popular email marketing tool companies and proceeded to tear them apart.

 The good news is most of them offer free trials so feel free to sign up for several of them of pick the one that matches you the best.